haiwen/seafile-admin-docs/manual/docker/deploy_seafile_with_docker.md

 chown -R seafile:seafile /opt/seafile-data/seafile/
 ```

 If the files in `/opt/seafile-data/seafile` involve operations by other users on the host, we suggest adding `NON-ROOT-CHOWN-FILES=true` to Docker Compose.yml.
 In this case, every time the seafile service is started, an automatically owner change operation for `/opt/seafile-data/seafile/` will be executed.
-But if you have a large number of files, it will consume a lot of time to start seafile.
+But if you have a large number of files, it will take a lot of time to start seafile.

 ```
 seafile: